Welcome to my Agency Navigator review.

 As I said… not your typical twenty-something.

 He's clearly a highly motivated entrepreneur with a relentless work ethic.
-With his commitment to self-improvement and productivity, it's no surprise he has been as successful as he has.
+With his commitment to self-improvement and productivity, it's no surprise he has been as successful as he has been.

-Some of Iman's other projects have been Six Figure SMMA and Agency Incubator, both of which are now closed and replaced by Agency Navigator.
+Some of Iman's other projects have been Six Figure SMMA and Agency Incubator.
+Both of these Iman Gadzhi courses are now closed and replaced by Agency Navigator.

 And of course, he has his own agency, where he has worked with clients like Oura Ring, Kevin Rose, IKNK, and AJ&Smart, among others.